 Check the manufacturer’s reputation and guarantees.
 Consider how long the manufacturer has been in the business and what other products it manufactures, as well as how it will handle claims if the binoculars are damaged.

 Porro Prism and Roof prism binoculars have the prisms inside aligned differently.
 Each type of alignment has its own pros and cons regarding image quality, durability, waterproofness, and cost.
 Roof prism binoculars have a modern look, and are more durable, but are more expensive.
 Porro prism binoculars have a traditional look where the barrels are narrow and then expand to wider barrels.

 Waterproof or not.
 Depending on the use you will give to the binoculars, see if you need binoculars resistant to water or humidity and choose the appropriate model.

 What is the ideal pair of binoculars?

-If you are going to spend a lot of time carrying your binoculars in the field, you need a pair of light-weight binoculars that allow you to quickly find and focus on small and moving birds in a variety of light conditions.
+If you are going to spend a lot of time carrying your binoculars in the field, you need a pair of lightweight binoculars that allow you to quickly find and focus on small and moving birds in various light conditions.
 Then, consider the binoculars’ field of view and aperture: